ILL System Transition

 Document Delivery Services Limited

 Document Delivery services will be limited to electronic delivery and curbside pickup until further notice.
 See Library Services During Covid-19 Response for additional information.

-The Document Delivery service supplies library-owned materials to Michigan Tech faculty, staff, graduate students, and temporarily or permanently disabled students, faculty, and staff.
+The Document Delivery service supplies library-owned materials to Michigan Tech faculty, staff, and students through electronic and physical item delivery.
 Scanned items are delivered to the patron's Interlibrary Loan account.
-Physical items are sent to the patron's location by inter-campus mail or U.S. mail.
+Physical items are sent to the patron's campus office through Campus Mail or non-campus location via U.S. mail.
 Please note physical item delivery to the residence halls is not included in this service.

-To request or download resources, please login to Interlibrary Loan or ILL
+To request Document Delivery, please log into your Interlibrary Loan or ILL

 Articles, papers, book chapters, etc.,may be scanned from the library’s print collections and delivered electronically.
 Patrons are notified by email or text when their materials are available (typically within 2-3 working days).

-Physical resources including books and media may be delivered through campus mail to any campus location.
-Resources are borrowed through the patron's Library Account.
-Timely return of borrowed resources is the patron's responsibility and all circulation policies apply.
+Physical items including books and media may be delivered through Campus Mail to any campus location.
+Items are borrowed through the patron's Library Account.
+Timely return of borrowed items is the patron's responsibility and all Circulation policies apply.